EDAriR/YoutubeDownloader/UdemyYoutube/share/doc/youtube_dl/README.txt

     --add-metadata                   Write metadata to the video file --metadata-from-title FORMAT     Parse additional metadata like song title / artist from the video title.
-The format syntax is the same as --output, the parsed parameters replace existing values.
+The format syntax is the same as --output.
+Regular expression with named capture groups may
-                                     Additional templates: %(album)s,
-                                     %(artist)s.
-Example: --metadata-from-title
+                                     also be used.
+The parsed parameters replace existing values.
+Example: --metadata-from-
-                                     "%(artist)s - %(title)s" matches a title
+                                     title "%(artist)s - %(title)s" matches a
-                                     like "Coldplay - Paradise"
+                                     title like "Coldplay - Paradise".
+Example
+                                     (regex): --metadata-from-title
+                                     "(?P<artist>.+?) - (?P<title>.+)"
     --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards)
     --fixup POLICY                   Automatically correct known faults of the